 The running coach Helen was encouraging but also realistic.
 She knew I wanted to get fitter, but trying to do a 5km Park Run every week, with no training in between, wasn’t really getting me anywhere.
 And she was right.

 She actively discouraged me from going back to Park Run for the time being.
 “Let’s get you running for 30 minutes straight before you go back to that,” she suggested.
 What a relief!
 I had permission from her to NOT do something, and thus I gave myself permission not to do it either.
 Happy days.

 My experience is similar to that which clients have when they have a personal or executive coaching programme with me.
 I help you identify the habit(s) you want to change, work out a time frame for changing it/them, then support you to identify how you might sabotage yourself so that you fail to achieve your goal.
+We work together to work out how you will recognise the self-sabotage, and develop strategies for overcoming the self-sabotage voice.
 So, in my case, I sabotage myself by doing too much, too soon, too fast.
 And then stopping altogether.

 This time it’s different.
 I’m listening carefully, not only to my coach, but my body.
 I’m being kinder to myself and as a result I’m really enjoying myself.
 I feel better and already people are saying “You’re looking well.”

 Have you had any similar experiences where you’ve set your goal too high and then found, when changing it, making it more manageable, you are able to achieve it more successfully?
 I’d love to know.
-Do comment below or drop me an email. firstname.lastname@example.org
+Do drop me an email. email@example.com